hamelsmu/oauth-tutorial/simple/README.md

 [Render](https://render.com/) is a hosting serivce that provides a generous free tier.
 We just have to learn a little bit about their YAML, but if you did the [first tutorial](../local/README.md), it will be approachable.

 Render also has [Oauth2 Proxy tutorial](https://render.com/blog/password-protect-with-oauth2-proxy) which is pretty close to what we want.
+We are going to simplify that example considerably, while also getting rid of things that aren't free.

 ### Setup